 Request a SAFE Workshop

-SAFE Peer Educators offer three workshops that foster conversation around consent, bystander intervention and healthy relathionships.
+SAFE Peer Educators offer four workshops lasting 45 minutes to an hour.
+These workshops encourage dialogue around consent, bystander intervention, healthy relationships, and survivor support.
 Request a workshop.

 Bystander Education Training

-This interactive program offers participants the opportunity identify themselves as active bystanders when they observe others in distressing or potentially harmful situations.
+This interactive program offers participants the opportunity to understand what it means to be an active bystander when they observe others in distressing or potentially harmful situations.
 Participants will begin to identify strategies and utilize communication skills necessary for intervention in situations they are concerned could be harmful to another person.
-Information about consent and student resources are included in this one-hour program.
+Information about consent and student resources are also included.

-This workshop will help participants be able to identify the characteristics of healthy and unhealthy relationships.
-Information will be provided for supporting peers who have been affected by dating violence or abuse.
+This workshop includes activities and discussions that will help participants identify the characteristics of healthy and unhealthy relationships.
+Using inclusive scenarios and relevant examples, peer leaders will walk participants through a multitude of important topics surrounding relationship violence, stalking, possessive behaviors, and more.
+Information will also be provided for supporting peers who have been affected by dating violence or abuse.

 Talk Dirty to Me